Disabling steering on the cluster backplane

-If required, you can disable steering so that the process becomes local to the flow receiver and therefore makes the flow receiver as the flow processor.
+If necessary, you can disable steering so that the process becomes local to the flow receiver and therefore makes the flow receiver as the flow processor.
 Such a configuration setup can come handy when you have a high latency link.

 This configuration is applicable only for striped virtual servers.

-- For spotted virtual servers, flow receiver is the flow processor, and hence there is no need for steering.
+- For spotted virtual servers, the flow receiver is the flow processor, and hence there is no need for steering.

 Some points to remember when disabling the steering mechanism:

 - Striped SNIPs are not supported as steering is disabled.